Lyrics for 4st. 7lbs. as interpreted by ShiverForMe

 See my third rib appear

-A week later all my flesh disappears
+A week later all my flesh disappear

 Stretching taut, cling-film on bone